Leicester railway station: Services

-From 14 December 2025, it's expected that direct services from Leicester to Lincoln Central will no longer run as a regular off-peak service due to a recast of the East Midlands Railway timetable.
+From 14 December 2025, direct services from Leicester to Lincoln Central no longer run as a regular off-peak service due to a recast of the East Midlands Railway timetable.
 These services will instead terminate at Nottingham, but will continue to provide a local stopping pattern calling at all stations towards Nottingham, unlike existing intercity services.
 Passengers who currently travel onwards to Lincoln Central or Grimsby Town via Newark Castle will instead have to change trains at Nottingham.